-This Creamy Buffalo Wild Wings Crockpot Garlic Parmesan Chicken Pasta is simple to make and incredibly delicious.
+This creamy Crockpot Garlic Parmesan Chicken Pasta is simple to make and incredibly delicious.
 It's an easy chicken pasta recipe that combines tender chicken, savory Parmesan cheese, and creamy garlic sauce to create a dish that's perfect for busy weeknights or cozy weekends at home.
 Plus, with the convenience of the crockpot, dinner practically cooks itself!

-This easy pasta dinner is a cinch to make because it takes advantage of a delicious storebought sauce (garlic parmesan sauce made by BWW) that you add right to the pot.
-The result is amazing - a creamy, cheesy, garlic chicken pasta dish that is ultra comforting, smells delicious and is perfect for a weeknight dinner.
+This easy crockpot garlic parmesan chicken pasta dinner is a cinch to make because it takes advantage of a delicious store-bought sauce (garlic parmesan sauce made by BWW) that you add right to the pot.
+The result is amazing - a creamy, cheesy, garlic chicken pasta dish that is ultra-comforting, smells delicious, and is perfect for a weeknight dinner.
 (Note - if you DO want to make your own sauce, here's a great garlic parmesan sauce recipe.)
 It's no wonder this is a Buffalo Wild Wings favorite!

 In This Post